Katajanokka: Overview

 The navy school building was finally demolished in autumn 2006.
 However, additional problems resulted: Contrary to what the city of Helsinki and the architecture bureau responsible for the new building had thought, there was no solid rock bottom underneath the old building, but only scattered rocks here and there.
 Because the original building had stood there since Czarist Russia, no original construction plans were available, and therefore the new plans had to be redone from scratch.

 The local community organisation of Katajanokka is called Katajanokkaseura.
 The organization publishes an annual regional magazine, Katajanokan kaiku (Finnish for "The Echo of Katajanokka").

+Katajanokan ympärijuoksu

-There is an annual running event called the Katajanokan ympärijuoksu, open for everyone who lives in Katajanokka or has relatives living there.
+There is an annual running event called the Katajanokan ympärijuoksu (Skattuden runt in Swedish), open for everyone who lives in Katajanokka or has relatives living there.
+The running event has several categories according to age and sex.
+Children have separate categories for boys and girls, and are divided into two or three age groups.
+Adults (which also allows teenagers) have only one category, but results are separate for men and women.

+The length of the running varies according to category.
+Toddlers run once around the inside of a walled-in sporting field.
+Schoolchildren run around the entire sporting area, younger children once, older children twice.
+Adults and teenagers run around half of the entire Katajanokka district.

+There are no monetary prizes for the event, but winners get medals, and the winner of the adults category gets a trophy.
+Results are also published in the annual Katajanokan kaiku magazine.

 History

+The area of Katajanokka was originally mostly forest.
+In the 17th century there was an ironworks on the northern shore of the area, and there was a grain storage magazine on the Laukkasaari island (Swedish: Lökholmen) to the south of the area.
+The eastern part consisted of pasture grounds for the bourgeoisie.

 Urban settlement of Helsinki expanded from what is now the Senate Square to Katajanokka already in the 18th century.
+In the 1749 zoning plan by Augustin Ehrensvärd Katajanokka was an important part of the defense wall surrounding the city as the peninsula had an important strategic value.
+This zoning plan was never implemented, and fishing families started moving to Katajanokka.

 The outskirts settlements formed on the peninsula remained mostly untouched for decades even after the rest of Helsinki had been completely rebuilt according to the zoning plan made by Johan Albrecht Ehrenström in the early 19th century.
 The Katajanokka canal separating Katajanokka from the mainland and connecting the South and North Harbours of Helsinki with each other, already proposed in Ehrenström's plan, was ultimately only built in 1844.